-Setpoint - This is the target for the process variable.
+Setpoint - The target for the process variable.
 When all conditions of the process are correct, the process variable will equal the setpoint.

 Control Output - The result of the loop calculation, which becomes a command for the process (such as the heater level in an oven).
 This is sometimes referred to as control variable.